 Kitchens on test

-We also tested kitchens from most of the biggest brands in our lab to find out how well-built they are, and how they stand up to everyday use from everyone in the family.
+Kitchens from the biggest brands were sent to our lab to find out how well built they are and how they stand up to everyday use from the whole family.

-Many of the national kitchen companies use the same one or two kitchen ‘carcasses’ (i.e. the basic cabinets and drawers) for all of their kitchens.
-Then different doors and accessories are added depending on which range you choose.
+Many of the national kitchen companies each sell one or two kitchen ‘carcasses’ (ie the basic cabinets and drawers) which they use across all of their kitchens.
+Different doors and accessories are added to them depending on which range you choose.

-For each different one within a brand, we looked at a drawer unit, a floor cupboard unit and a wall unit, both with shelves.
+For each different carcass, we looked at a drawer unit, a floor cupboard unit and a wall unit, both with shelves.